/

 Towering sand dunes dominate the links.
 Verdant green patches light up the avenues, tumbling down the hills, disappearing behind dunes and all framed by the deep blue of the Atlantic Ocean in the distance.

 Nothing we found during our time on this spectacular golf course changed that first impression.
 Ballybunion Old Course is a truly extraordinary layout.
 A place where Mother Nature, with all her mercurial magic, has conjured up as ruggedly beautiful a course as exists anywhere in the world.
+And in our view it should always be in the conversation when the discussion turns to the world’s greatest golf course.
+It sits at the top table.

 Ballybunion Old Course was first laid out in 1892

-Our arrival at the Old Course was warmly received.
-The summer sunshine surrounded by a sky as blue as in your dreams, the 1st tee awaited.
-The starter with his warmth and wit, did not disappoint.
-There were jokes and warmth.
-A laugh or two to lift the nerves, of which there were plenty.
+Our arrival at the Ballybunion Golf Club was warmly received – the summer sunshine was accompanied by a sky as blue as in your dreams.
+The 1st tee awaited – the starter with his warmth and wit, did not disappoint.
+There were jokes, a nervous laugh or two to hide the nerves and we were off with a solid drive down the right of the 1st fairway.

-And we were off with a solid drive down the right of the 1st fairway.
-It is often said that Ballybunion doesn’t really get going until the 7th tee.
+It is often said that Ballybunion Old Course doesn’t really get going until the 7th tee.
 And while we wouldn’t go that far, the opening six holes are certainly preparation for the delights of what is to come.
 And yet nothing is straightforward or mundane.

 The 7th tee is, however, where Ballybunion moves up a gear or two and leaves the majority of the field in its dust.
 This par 4 is one of the most beautiful golf holes on earth.
 The Atlantic runs its length to your right, close enough to fly a wedge into the seething surf.
 The fairway narrows between the dunes and the landing areas are tight.
 But the reward for a solid tee shot is a chance to find the green, with dunes to three sides, the sea behind.